Upcoming Mobile Phones In October 2023: More Than Just The New Google Pixel

-We have made it to October (Yay!) and as we head towards the last leg of an incredible 2023 (at least from the perspective of smartphone launches), the biggest and the most popular names in the industry aren’t taking it easy.
-While some are busy readying their arsenal of launches for 2024, there are quite a few who have saved the best for the last.
-Google is likely going to keep us all entertained for the last quarter of 2023 with its Pixel 8 announcement.
-If you believe the rumours, the Pixel 8 could end up being the most exciting smartphone we have witnessed in 2023, shadowing the mighty impressive iPhone 15 Pro Max.
+We have made it to October (yay!) and as we head towards the last leg of an incredible 2023 (at least from the perspective of smartphone launches), the biggest and most popular names in the industry have no plans of slowing down.
+While some are busy readying their arsenal of launches for 2024, there are quite a few who have saved the best for last.
+Google is likely going to keep us all entertained in the last quarter of 2023 with the Pixel 8.
+If rumours are to be believed, the Pixel 8 could end up being the most exciting smartphone release of 2023, shadowing even the mighty iPhone 15 Pro Max.

-However, if you look beyond the Google Pixel 8 series, there are several other launches expected to come our way.
+However, if you were to look beyond the Google Pixel 8 series, there are several other smartphone launches expected to come our way as well.
 Vivo will be kicking up some dust ahead of the impending festive season across several Southeast Asian regions.
-The same idea will be shared by the likes of Samsung and OnePlus, whose flagship launches are also expected to finally break cover this month.
-Xiaomi’s more accessible sub-brand Redmi could also be making waves with its Redmi Note 13 Pro series across several markets.
-And if that wasn’t enough, Huawei will also bring its Mate 60 RS Ultimate to more markets outside China.
+Samsung and OnePlus have similar ideas, with flagship launches expected to finally break cover this month.
+Xiaomi’s more accessible sub-brand Redmi could also be making waves with the Redmi Note 13 Pro series across several markets.
+And if all that wasn’t enough, Huawei will also bring its Mate 60 RS Ultimate to markets outside China.

-Hence, without further ado, let’s take a look at some of the upcoming mobile phones in October 2023 coming our way.
+So, without further ado, let’s take a look at some of the upcoming mobile phones in October 2023 that warrant our attention.

 Jump To / Table of Contents